 You also won’t get a dedicated IP address or be able to use the landing page builder (you can still use the email builder).

 However, all the main features are available, and that is what makes Brevo so great.
 You can import contacts, use advanced list segmentation rules, and even add team members so that you can assign them different tasks and work together remotely.

 Most of the automation features will be available as well – not only can you create advanced workflows, but you can even track your visitors’ behavior on your website and send them emails accordingly.
 However, the marketing automation features do have a contact limit – 2,000 contacts maximum.

-This is one reason Sendinblue is a great alternative to Mailchimp.
+This is one reason Brevo is a great alternative to Mailchimp.
 Mailchimp is limited in that free users can’t get access to advanced automation features.

 With Mailchimp, you can only get access to one-step automation tools.
 For example, you can send new subscribers a welcome email or send confirmation emails to people who have just made a purchase.

-The free Sendinblue plan gives you access to real-time reporting but not to advanced reports such as heat maps.
+The free Brevo plan gives you access to real-time reporting but not to advanced reports such as heat maps.

 The free plan lets you send up to 300 emails a day.
 If you have more than 300 subscribers and want to email all of them, you can simply split it up and send it to different subscribers over the course of several days.